Momentum-Team-19/course/phase2/py-django-wrap-up.md

 - [Git Collaboration][git-collab]
   - This is how you will be doing collaboration with teammates in phase 3.

-## 🤩 End-of-Phase Presentation videos due {{ site.data.phase2.projects.end_of_phase.due_date | date: "%A, %B %e" }}
+## 🤩 End-of-Phase Presentation presentations {{ site.data.phase2.projects.end_of_phase.due_date | date: "%A, %B %e" }} 11 am.

 Each person has 4-5 min to talk about one of the following topics using examples from your own code.
-Please record this presentation as you did in Phase 1 and submit using this [form](https://forms.gle/w2sStXpX5rUw9qb76) when done.

 ### Topics: Pick one

 For all topics, **the code should be from Django Music or Django Duplex**.
 If you have a different project that you want to present, or want to present on a topic not listed, please talk to me to get approval.